 If you're looking to register a company limited by guarantee in Northern Ireland, then we can help.
 There are plenty of requirements for North of Ireland non-profit company formation, outlined here, but as a top company formations agency we can make the process simple and stress free.

-Also necessary to registering a company limited by guarantee is having at least one company director, whose name and address will be stated in your company's articles of association.
+Also necessary to opening a company limited by guarantee is having at least one company director, whose name and address will be stated in your articles of association.
 If you don't want any of your members' details to be known for any reason, we can supply a nominee director and/or nominee member for you.

-All directors and members must make a guarantee to pay a limited amount, which is usually just £1, in case of a scenario where the company receives a winding up order.
+All directors and members must make a guarantee to pay a limited amount, which is usually just £1, in case of a scenario where the non-profit association receives a winding up order.
 You must also define the guarantee company's activities by submitting an object clause, along with a declaration that restricts directors from paying out profits, instead pledging to reinvest them in order to fulfil the company's objects.

-In total, you must submit four forms in order to register a company limited by guarantee.
+In total, you must submit four forms in order to establish a company limited by guarantee.
 These include a memorandum of association, which must include the company's name, it's location and function, along with its objects and liabilities.
 You must also submit articles of association, in which you describe how the business will be run, along with the statement of the first directors, secretary and registered office address, which states where the registered office is, and naming the directors and their addresses.

 Finally, you must also submit the declaration of compliance with the requirements of the Companies Act, which proves that your company limited by guarantee meets all legal registration requirements.